Dr. Louise Gilchrist, Coordinator

 Students who wish to re-enter the pre-OT minor may do so as long as they meet the GPA standard (2.8 prerequisite GPA).

 Pre-professional health programs do not ensure that all prerequisites for admission to health professions schools are met.
-Students should inquire with schools of interest, including JMU, to confirm details of admission requirements.
+Students should inquire with occupational therapy schools of interest, including JMU, to confirm details of admission requirements.